-(b) By the first meeting of the public fund following the one hundred eighty-day period described in subsection (a), the public fund shall assemble, into a "scrutinized companies list", all scrutinized companies identified in which the public fund has direct holdings.
+(b) By the first meeting of the public fund following the ninety-day period described in subsection (a), the public fund shall assemble all scrutinized companies identified into a "scrutinized companies list".

 (c) The public fund shall update the scrutinized companies list on a quarterly basis based on evolving information from, among other sources, those listed in subsection (a).

-(1) The public fund shall determine the companies on the scrutinized companies list in which the public fund owns direct holdings;
+(1) The public fund shall immediately determine the companies on the scrutinized companies list in which the public fund owns direct or indirect holdings;

-(2) For each company newly identified with active business operations in which the public fund owns direct holdings, the public fund shall send a written notice informing the company of its scrutinized company status and that it may become subject to divestment by the public fund.
-The notice shall offer the company the opportunity to clarify its Sudan-related activities and shall encourage the company, within ninety days, to either cease its scrutinized business operations or convert such operations to inactive business operations to avoid qualifying for divestment by the public fund;
+(3) For each company newly identified with active business operations, the public fund shall send a written notice informing the company of its scrutinized company status and that it may become subject to divestment by the public fund.
+The notice shall offer the company the opportunity to clarify its Sudan-related activities and shall encourage the company, within ninety days, to either cease its scrutinized business operations or convert such operations to inactive business operations in order to avoid qualifying for divestment by the public fund; and

-(3) If, within ninety days following the public fund's first engagement with a company, that company ceases scrutinized business operations, the company shall be removed from the scrutinized companies list and this section shall cease to apply to it unless it resumes scrutinized business operations.
-If, within ninety days following the public fund's first engagement, the company converts its scrutinized active business operations to inactive business operations, the company shall be subject to all provisions relating thereto; and
+(4) If, within ninety days following the public fund's first engagement with a company, that company ceases scrutinized business operations, the company shall be removed from the scrutinized companies list and this section shall cease to apply to it unless it resumes scrutinized business operations.
+If, within ninety days following the public fund's first engagement, the company converts its scrutinized active business operations to inactive business operations, the company shall be subject to all provisions relating thereto.

 (c) At no time shall the public fund acquire securities of companies on the scrutinized companies list that have active business operations, except as provided below.